 “Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend” ~ Melody Beattie

 I look at meditation as an experiment to cultivate deeper self-understanding, while building a stronger relationship within.
-Gratitude is a foundational part of my practice that keeps me coming back.
+Gratitude is one foundation of my practice that keeps me coming back.
 Here are some examples of how I find gratitude to help mindful living and maintain connection to meditation practices:

 A guide back to my heart.
 When I’m too much in my head and feeling disconnected from parts of myself and others, gratitude has the potential to open or expand our hearts.
 Gratitude creates space in the mind, orienting us towards positivity and possibility.